joostkremers/ebib/docs/ebib-manual.md

 ## One single notes file

-If you wish to store all notes in a single file, you must set the option `ebib-notes-use-single-file` to the notes file.
+If you wish to store all notes in a single file, you must set the option `ebib-notes-file` to the notes file.
 In this case, the options `ebib-notes-directory` and `ebib-notes-extension` are ignored, which means that you must specify the full path and the extension of the notes file.
 The option `ebib-notes-name-transform-function` is also ignored.

 Ebib assumes that the notes file is an Org file and creates notes using the template in `ebib-notes-template`, but the Org format is not